akardashova/bioinformatics/colon_adenocarcinoma_project/readme.txt

 Expression units are normalized using DESeq2 RPKM.
 3. Finding 10 genes whose average expression varies most between cancer and the norm.
 Expression units are normalized using DESeq2 RPKM.
+4. Comparison of the top 10 most differentially expressed genes according to the Student's t-criterion and DESeq2.